apolites1225/customer-holster-solutions-commerce-analysis/README.md

 - **Product attribution issues materially limit insight**, as **49.8% of total net revenue ($22.1K)** is tied to NULL (unattributed) product titles.
 - **Discounting has a measurable but limited impact**, accounting for **$268 in revenue erosion**, with little evidence of corresponding volume lift.

-While customer revenue is distributed across hundreds of buyers, product-level concentration and data quality represent the primary operational risks.
+While customer revenue is broadly distributed, product-level concentration and data quality gaps represent the primary operational risks.

 ---